Neel-stack-deb/VidThread/Readme.md

 3. creating dotenv file and a gitignore file along with gitkeep file to commit empty files into the git.

-4. COnnecting the MongoDB Atlas with aws server and gracefully handle its async nature with proper try catch handelling.
+4. Connecting the MongoDB Atlas with aws server and gracefully handle its async nature with proper try catch handelling.

+5. calling the ConnectionToDB function and gracefully handle error. using then() handled what to do next by first starting the server and also making proper error handling codes for server related issues with server.on('error') and then SIGINT and SIGTERM OS signals by gracefully exiting the process by first stopping the server and disconnecting the database connection.